benjwexler/pacPerson/README.md

 Known Issues:

-* Function `updateBorder` is constantly appending new lines that create the border walls on every update: https://github.com/benjwexler/pacPerson/issues/17
+* Function `updateBorder` is constantly appending new lines that create the border walls on every update causing an ever expanding number of dom nodes that is causing a serious performance issue: https://github.com/benjwexler/pacPerson/issues/17